Teleprinter: Gretag

 The Gretag ETK-47 teleprinter developed in Switzerland by Edgar Gretener in 1947 uses a 14-bit start-stop transmission method similar to the 5-bit code used by other teleprinters.
 However, instead of a more-or-less arbitrary mapping between 5-bit codes and letters in the Latin alphabet, all characters (letters, digits, and punctuation) printed by the ETK are built from 14 basic elements on a print head, very similar to the 14 elements on a modern fourteen-segment display, each one selected independently by one of the 14 bits during transmission.
 Because it does not use a fixed character set, but instead builds up characters from smaller elements, the ETK printing element does not require modification to switch between Latin, Cyrillic, and Greek characters.

 Kleinschmidt Labs

 In 1931, American inventor Edward Kleinschmidt formed Kleinschmidt Labs to pursue a different design of teleprinter.
-In 1944 Kleinschmidt demonstrated their lightweight unit to the Signal Corps and in 1949 their design was adopted for the Army's portable needs.
+In 1944 Kleinschmidt demonstrated their lightweight unit to the US Army Signal Corps and in 1949 their design was adopted for the Army's portable needs.
 In 1956, Kleinschmidt Labs merged with Smith-Corona, which then merged with the Marchant Calculating Machine Co., forming the SCM Corporation.
 By 1979, the Kleinschmidt division was turning to Electronic Data Interchange and away from mechanical products.

 Kleinschmidt machines, with the military as their primary customer, used standard military designations for their machines.
-The teleprinter was identified with designations such as a TT-4/FG, while communication "sets" to which a teleprinter might be a part generally used the standard Army/Navy designation system such as AN/FGC-25.
+The teleprinter was identified with designations such as a TT-4/FG, while communication "sets" to which a teleprinter might be part generally used the standard Army/Navy Joint Electronics Type Designation System (JETDS) nomenclature such as AN/FGC-25, AN/FGC-59 or AN/UGC-74.
 This includes Kleinschmidt teleprinter TT-117/FG and tape reperforator TT-179/FG.